UKP-SQuARE/square-core/square-model-inference-api/README.md

 Thus, we first install `sentence-transformers` along with `transformers`, uninstall `transformers`, and finally install `adapter-transformers`.

+## Running

 #### Running Localhost

 ```sh
 make run
 ```
+This *only* starts one inference server using `inference_server/.env`.
+No nginx, no auth server.
+For debugging, `inference_server/main.py` can also be used as entry.

 #### Running Via Docker